trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 ### Request Credential

+If you're using a `WalletInitiatedInteraction` object, then there is only one `requestCredential` method, and it has the same arguments and behaviour as the `requestCredentialWithAuth` method on the `IssuerInitiatedInteraction` object, which is described below.

-There are two methods available on the `Interaction` object to request credentials.
+If you're using an `IssuerInitiatedInteraction` object, then there are two methods available to request credentials.
 Which one you use will depend on your flow:
 * `requestCredentialWithPreAuth`: Use this only if you're using the pre-authorized code flow.
 If a PIN is required, pass it in using the `setPIN` method on the `RequestCredentialWithPreAuthOpts` object.
 * `requestCredentialWithAuth`: Use this only if you're using the authorization code flow.
 This version of the method